csterritt/fiber-basic-auth/README.md

 Sixth, the code should remember what protected path you tried to visit, and once you sign in, take you there instead of to the root.

+Seventh, do basic input validation, e.g., on emails.